slemanz/ADVANCED_EMBEDDED_C/TDD/starting/README.md

 clarifying design choices along the way.
 Over time, you’ll develop the skill to anticipate and prioritize tests effectively, turning uncertainty into structured progress.

+### The First Test: Initializing the LED Driver

+The journey begins by creating the test file [LedDriverTest.c](tests/LedDriverTests.c) and setting up the basic structure with a `TEST_GROUP` and a failing test.
+The initial goal is to verify that all LEDs are off after initialization.
+To test this without real hardware, we use **dependency injection**: instead of hardcoding the hardware's memory address, the driver receives the address of a variable (`virtualLeds`) that simulates the LED bank in RAM.
+This technique "fakes out" the driver, allowing it to operate on a virtual representation that the test can inspect.
+The test sets `virtualLeds` to all ones (`0xffff`) before calling `LedDriver_Create()`, then asserts that the driver wrote zeros to it, proving it turned all LEDs off.

+The process follows TDD’s **red-green cycle**:

+1.  **Red:** Write a test that fails because the production function doesn’t exist or doesn’t work (`TEST_ASSERT_EQUAL_HEX16(0, virtualLeds)` fails).

+2.  **Green:** Implement the simplest code to pass the test (e.g., `*address = 0;` in `LedDriver_Create`).

+3.  **Refactor:** Improve the code without changing behavior (not needed yet).

+A key discipline is to **not let the code get ahead of the tests**.
+Even though you know the driver will need to store the LED address for future tests, you only add that functionality when a test requires it.
+This ensures every line of production code is justified by a test, leading to a robust and well-tested design.
+Dependency injection not only enables testing off-target but also makes the driver more reusable and flexible.